 In the Wimbourne Militia Lists for 1796, men who are 'liable to serve as Militia Men for the Borough of Wimbourn in the County of Dorset', Robert Warland is listed as a Malster with 6 children.

 Robert Warland was buried at Canford Magna on 25 June 1821.

-Robert Warland's last child, Henry Warland (1742 - 1819) was said to have married Ann Eyers/Ayers (likely to have been a sister or relative of Henry's brother William's wife, Dorothy).
+Robert Warland's last child, Henry Warland (1742 - 1819) was said to have married Ann Eyers/Ayers (likely to have been a sister or relative of his brother William's wife, Dorothy).
 After Henry died in 1819 (or maybe before), it is believed that Ann Ayers went to live with her nephew Christopher, the son of her brother-in-law Christopher (1736 - 1816, see above).
-However, Henry's will makes no mention of a wife.
-His beneficiaries are shown as follows:

 Robert Warland died in 1821 at the age of 62.
 It is not yet known when his wife Sarah died.